 Reiki is a Japanese technique to aid in stress reduction and relaxation.
 A rested and relaxed body is more able to stay balanced and therefore be a healthy body.
 Reiki promotes physical healing when the body is performing at an optimum level of rest and relaxation.

-Reiki is administered by a laying on of hands in strategic positions and has been in use for thousands of years.
+Reiki is administered by the laying the hands of the practitioner in strategic positions on the receiver’s body.
+It is a practice that has been in use for thousands of years.
 It is a very simple technique and anyone can learn to heal with Reiki.
 Even children are able to learn the hand positions and practices to heal themselves and others.